DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-giving-lead-schools-the-ability-to-manage-permissions-for-their-accredited-bodies.md

 We put the permissions in an order which matches the lifecycle of a course.

-Withdrawing should be last as you can't do anything else to it afterwards.
+Withdrawing should be last as you cannot do anything else to it afterwards.

 ### Changing an accredited body’s permissions